A GUIDE TO HALTING THE EXTINCTION OF THE HUMAN RACE By stopping economic inequality

 As a recap, due to a fear based brain structure, the wealthy elite are creating a harmful and indefensible situation for the 99% either directly or indirectly through the four mechanisms I presented to you previously and ultimately through economic inequality.
 This inequality is a known causative agent which directly and intimately creates a situation so evil and abhorrent that it is literally putting humanity on the brink of destruction.

 The idea for an EIRA, as presented on the website, can change this manmade suffering for the better without changing any laws, writing new tax codes, or voting anyone into office.
-The basics idea for the EIRA is as follows:
+The heart of the mechanism is based upon reducing economic inequality and is void of affiliation with social value systems.
+Most economic inequality stems from conservative ideology which is toxic to both individuals and society.
+This toxicity can be countered by reducing economic inequality, a subconscious parameter, through the use of the EIRA.
+The basics idea is as follows:

 Section One-The General Concept